fiberplane/fpx/README.md

 ## Description

 This has an api and a frontend that can consume telemetry data from a Hono app.

-You will need to add specific middleware to you hono app for it to run properly.
+To connect your Hono app to the api, you'll need to add the code in the [`client-library`](./client-library) folder to your Hono app.
+This will send telemetry data to the api.

-The api connects to a Neon database.
-See configuration steps in [api/README.md](./api/README.md).
+Worth noting is that the api connects to a Neon (postgres) database.
+There are setup and configuration steps for this in [api/README.md](./api/README.md).

-The frontend is a React + Typescript + Tailwind app that uses shadcn components.
-See more info in [frontend/README.md](./frontend/README.md).
+The frontend is a React + Typescript + Tailwind app that uses [shadcn/ui](https://ui.shadcn.com/) components.
+For more info on the frontend, see: [frontend/README.md](./frontend/README.md).

 ## Setup